syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/RowDragAndDrop.md

 ### Disable dropping of particular row

-Dropping can be cancelled for particular row by handling `QueryRowDragging` event using conditions based on `QueryRowDraggingReason`.
+Dropping can be canceled for particular row by handling `QueryRowDragging` event using conditions based on `QueryRowDraggingReason`.
 Refer following code sample to cancel dropping of particular row.

 {% highlight c# %}